 Tufts University Men's Soccer head coach Josh Shapiro and his staff were named the Division III Coaching Staff of the Year by the National Soccer Coaches Association of America (NSCAA) in 2016 after the Jumbos won the program's second NCAA championship.
 This was the second national honor from the NSCAA for Shapiro.
 He was named the National Coach of the Year in 2014 following the team's first NCAA championship.

-Now in his eighth season as head coach of the Jumbos, Shapiro has directed the program to four NCAA appearances in the last five years including the two titles.
-He was also the D3soccer.com National Coach of the Year in 2014 and was voted NESCAC Coach of the Year by his peers that season after the team won a school-record 16 games.
+Now in his ninth season as head coach of the Jumbos, Shapiro has directed the program to five NCAA appearances in the last six years including the two titles.
+He was also the D3soccer.com National Coach of the Year in 2014.
+He is a two-time New England Small College Athletic Conference (NESCAC) Coach of the Year, earning the honor last fall after leading Tufts to its first conference title and also in 2014 when the team won a school-record 16 games.

 During Shapiro's tenure, Tufts Men's Soccer has been a force for positive change in the surrounding community.
 Nick Woolf, a 2014 graduate and former goalkeeper coach, was honored as an inaugural recipient of the the Spirit, Sports, Service Award, given to those Jumbo athletes who contributed greatly to the Tufts athletics community behind the scenes.
 In addition to holding annual free clinics for local youth players, in 2013 the Jumbos adopted nine-year old heart transplant receipient Matt Govostes via Team IMPACT.
 They also annually play a game in support of Grassroot Soccer.